Unusual Places to Visit in Florida

 Do you like your trips a little off the beaten path?
-Check out these seriously unique and usual places to visit in Florida.
+Check out these seriously usual places to visit in Florida...

 Generations of guests have captured a moment posing in and around the shark jaws at Marineland in St. Augustine.
 Joan Whittemore with Marineland says she even witnessed bikers on a cruise on A1A stop to take a picture with someone hanging over the teeth as though they were caught in the grips of a monster.

 The giant shark’s jaws are just a taste, so to speak, of the seriously funky and off-beat things you’ll find throughout Florida.
 Read on for where to find dinosaurs, castles, Indian circles and other weird and fun things.

 Speaking of monsters, here’s breaking news: Dinosaurs are found in Florida!
 Don’t worry, they’re not real.
 But that doesn't stop us from having fun.